 The two Maryland cases began on January 22, 2019.
 Judge George Jarrod Hazel ruled in April 2019 that the decision to include it on forms for the 2020 Census was unlawful.

-The Supreme Court has ruled on the citizenship question on June 27, 2019.
+The Supreme Court ruled on the citizenship question and blocked placing the question on the 2020 census form on June 27, 2019.

 Lawsuits Opposing Citizenship Question